Miss Behave Gameshow

 Funny, weird, completely original – one of the best shows in Vegas.

 Trying to explain this show is sort of like trying to explain water to someone who has never seen it before.
 You could describe it but you could never come close to explaining it in a way that would make the listener understand what it is like or how essential it is.
-Such is the case of “The Miss Behave Gameshow.”
-The best I can come up with is that it’s an interactive game show with no rules mixed with an improv comedy show and a few variety acts thrown in for good measure but, like a description of water, it doesn’t do a good enough job of telling you why it’s so good and so essential.
+Such is the case of “The Miss Behave Gameshow” at Bally’s.
+The best I can come up with is that it’s an interactive game show with no rules mixed with an improv comedy show but, like a description of water, it doesn’t do a good enough job of telling you why it’s so good and so essential.

 The evening is hosted by Miss Behave, the alter-ego of British comedian Amy Saunders, who was kicked off of “Britain’s Got Talent” because she was too saucy.
 She’s done up in a sparkly gold jumpsuit, turban, and huge platform heels that would be the envy of any drag queen and has the quick wit of a seasoned improv comic.
 Aided by her assistant “Tiffany” (the very limber and sassy Bret Pfister), Miss Behave guides the audience into two competing sections based on what phones they have – iPhones versus everyone else.
-While people are getting settled she chats amiably with folks, goes through celebrity magazines and rips out pages of especially odious “stars” that go into a shredder, and actively encourages alcohol consumption.
+While people are getting settled she chats amiably with folks, tosses candy around, and actively encourages alcohol consumption.

 The set is a low-tech DIY affair with lots of hand lettered signs on cardboard, miscellaneous thrift store junk, and that’s about it.
 It helps give the proceedings an “anything goes” vibe and that’s important for what’s about to happen.